RaiDeiNz/RaiDeiNz/README.md

 ### Welcome to `RaiDeiNz`'s Profile :vulcan_salute:
 :point_right: | I prepare my education for career transition by turning the pandemic period into an opportunity and attending conferences and panels presented by the top executives of the companies.
-I am careful not to spread information to the environment, you can reach me on LinkedIn. |  :point_left:
+I am careful not to spread information to the environment, you can reach me on Twitter. |  :point_left:
 --|--|--

 ```C